Anchormen/sql4es/README.md

 Sql4es will request an aggregation whenever it finds a DISTINCT, GROUP BY or aggregation functions (MIN, MAX, SUM, AVG or COUNT) are requested without any normal fields.
 No search results are returned whenever an aggregation is requested.

-Sql4es supports some basic arithmetic functions: *, /, +, - and % (modulo).
+Sql4es supports some basic arithmetic functions: \*, /, +, - and % (modulo).
 It is also possible to combine different fields from the resultset within a calculation like AVG(field)/100 and SUM(field)/count(1).
 Note that within the current implementation these calculations are performed within the driver once data has been fetched from Elasticsearch.
+It is possible to refer to values in other rows within functions using brackets *[offset]*.
+For example SUM(volume)/SUM(volume)[-1] will devide the sum of volume column for row X with the value in row X-1.
+If a value cannot be calculated, for example row number 0 in the example above, it will get value Float.NaN.

 ``` sql
 /* Aggregates on a boolean and returns the sum of an int field in desc order */